National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Suggestions for demonstrating these attributes in the Enclave are as follows:

+1. _Repeatable_:
-    _Repeatable._ Re-execute the Final Protocol.
+  Re-execute the Final Protocol.
   Focuses on the Code Workbooks.

+1. _Reproducible_:
-    _Reproducible._ Having another researcher execute the Protocol is difficult only because anyone working with a project's data must be on that project's DUR.
+  Having another researcher execute the Protocol is difficult only because anyone working with a project's data must be on that project's DUR.
   This reproducibility entails a sort of code review, within the Project Team, however.

+1. _Replicable_:
-    _Replicable._ Repeat the analysis with a later release of the Enclave data.
+  Repeat the analysis with a later release of the Enclave data.
   Alternatively, perform the analyses on different subsets of data partners.
   This strategy is tricky, however, since the Final Protocol may have been developed, taking into account data peculiarities of specific sites.

+1. _Generalizable_:
-    _Generalizable_: This attribute relates to generalizability to unseen data, both temporally and geographically and could be implemented, as well, with a later release of Enclave data.
+  This attribute relates to generalizability to unseen data, both temporally and geographically and could be implemented, as well, with a later release of Enclave data.

     Re-use of templatized code, shared via the Knowledge Store, provides some generalizability.
     However, with the Knowledge Store, the focus is on methodological re-use, not validation of specific research conclusions.

+1. _Robust_:
-    _Robust._ Sensitivity analysis is the primary strategy to establish robustness, as discussed above.
+  Sensitivity analysis is the primary strategy to establish robustness, as discussed above.
   The Clinical Trials community (International Conference on Harmonization) are promoting the notion of "supplementary analysis".

+1. _Calibrated_:
-    _Calibrated: _Applies to multiple-hypothesis analysis.
+  Applies to multiple-hypothesis analysis.
   A novel approach to observational data is the LEGEND[cite] approach and the calibration of p values.[cite]

 ## Summary of Tools Available